 DIY ORNAMENT PILLOWS!!!!
-Can you tell how excited I am!?!!?
-A bazillion years ago we made these ornament balloons and they were (and still are!) a huge hit and today we’ve got a more permanent variety, for your home!!!
+Many years ago we made these ornament balloons and they were (and still are!) a huge hit and today we’ve got a more permanent variety, for your home!!!

-These pillows can be made with basic sewing skills, and we used a variety of materials to show you that you could really use anything!!!
-They’re a great “keep it forever” kinda DIY that you can pull out each holiday season.
+These pillows can be made with basic sewing skills, and we used a variety of materials to show you that you could really use any fabric you’d like!!
+They’re a great Christmas project that will quickly turn into heirloom decor that you can pull out each holiday season.
 And that makes my heart super happy!!!!

 1. Cut out six of the ornament sections using the pattern out of your fabric (pink in my case).
 Cut out one circle and one rectangle out of your metallic fabric (silver in my case).

 2. With right sides together, stitch together two ornament sections along one curved side.

 3. With right sides together again, stitch a third ornament section onto the other edge of the one you just sewed and stitch together.